Mouez-Yazidi/WhisperMesh/README.md

 Harnessing the RAG framework from Haystack, our app excels in extracting relevant information, ensuring that every interaction is not only engaging but also data-driven.
 Whether you prefer speaking or typing, WhisperMesh adapts to your style, transforming your input into insightful answers with a personal touch.

 Join the conversation with WhisperMesh, where your voice matters, and let us guide you through a world of knowledge and discovery! 🌟💬✨

+# 💻 Technical architecture

-# 🎯 Key Features of WhisperMesh
+# 🎯 Key Features

 ### 1. Seamless Voice and Text Interactions
 WhisperMesh offers a cutting-edge conversational experience by blending voice and text inputs, allowing you to communicate in the way that suits you best.